Arkansas vs. Duke College Basketball Predictions & Picks - November 29

 Arkansas Performance Insights

-- The Razorbacks have a +38 scoring differential, topping opponents by 5.4 points per game.
-They're putting up 80.7 points per game to rank 79th in college basketball and are giving up 75.3 per outing to rank 270th in college basketball.
+- The Razorbacks outscore opponents by 5.4 points per game (scoring 80.7 points per game to rank 79th in college basketball while giving up 75.3 per contest to rank 270th in college basketball) and have a +38 scoring differential overall.

+- Arkansas averages 33.7 rebounds per game (170th in college basketball) while conceding 30.4 per contest to its opponents.
+It outrebounds opponents by 3.3 boards per game.

-- Arkansas makes 6.9 three-pointers per game (227th in college basketball) at a 33.3% rate (170th in college basketball), compared to the 7.4 its opponents make while shooting 35.1% from beyond the arc.
+- Arkansas hits 6.9 three-pointers per game (227th in college basketball), while its opponents have made 7.4 on average.

 - Arkansas has committed 11.3 turnovers per game (137th in college basketball action) while forcing 12.3 (183rd in college basketball).